NetApp/FSx-ONTAP-samples-scripts/Terraform_samples/terraform_deployment/README.md

 ## Introduction
 ### Repository Overview
-This is a standalone Terraform configutation repository that contains the following files:
+This is a Terraform module that contains the following files:
-* **main.tf** - The main set of configuration for this terraform sample
+* **main.tf** - The main set of configuration for this terraform module

 * **variables.tf** - Contains the variable definitions and assignments for this sample.
 Exported values will override any of the variables in this file.